 The average sizes and weights in the bycatch of stargazer are as follows: 15.7 cm and 77.19 g.
-The length-weight relationship (LWR) of U. scaber is presented in Fig. 30.
+The Length-Weight Relationship (LWR) of U. scaber and the sex composition of the bycatch (based on 353 captured individuals) are presented in Fig. 30.